Did you know that your bank passwords, WhatsApp messages, and credit card transactions are protected because of prime numbers?

 Generate the First n Prime Numbers

-A typical approach is to find all prime numbers within a given range using loops or generators.
+A common method to find all the prime numbers within a certain range is to use loops or generators.

 Python Code Implementation